-This was our seventh year being as a full-time United Methodist campus ministry at American University.
-In this year, we hoped to continue to foster ministries of spiritual discipline and development, through the increase in the number of small groups and student led Bible studies.
-We also hoped to continue the trend we have begun in fostering Christian leaders.
-We were in large part successful in these endeavors.
-We also initiated a very successful marketing and outreach campaign.
+This was our eighth year as a full-time United Methodist campus ministry at American University.
+In this year, we hoped to continue to foster ministries of spiritual discipline and development, through the continued development in the number of small groups and student led Bible studies.
+Another priority was to develop our relationships with our local church partners.
+We also hoped to continue growth in attendance in worship and involvement in leadership.
+We were in large measure successful in these endeavors.

 II.
 FAITHFUL CELEBRATION